thaberl13/thaberl13/README.md

 ### Software Developer from California currently based in Tokyo  | 🛹  | 💻  | 🎶  |

-I am a full stack engineer from Huntington Beach, California currently living in Tokyo that enjoys learning new technologies and working with teams to create things to make other's lives more simple.
+I am a full stack engineer that enjoys learning new technologies and working with teams to create things to make(my life) other's lives more simple.
+Interested in programming, skateboarding, and nerding out about music.

 ![Tanner's github stats](https://github-readme-stats.vercel.app/api?username=thaberl13&hide=stars&show_icons=true&theme=dark)
 <!--